swharden/SWHarden.com/content/blog/2024-02-19-local-ai-chat-csharp.md

 * For AI chat, use LLamaSharp classes to load the model and start a chat session as outlined below.
 Additional functionality is demonstrated in the example app available as source code in the [LLamaSharp GitHub repository](https://github.com/SciSharp/LLamaSharp).

 * To ingest documents and use AI to search, summarize, or chat about them, also install the [LLamaSharp.kernel-memory](https://www.nuget.org/packages/LLamaSharp.kernel-memory) and [`Microsoft.KernelMemory.Core`](https://www.nuget.org/packages/Microsoft.SemanticKernel.Core/) NuGet packages.
-Create a `KernelMemoryBuilder` using the `WithLLamaSharpDefaults()` extension method
+Create a `KernelMemoryBuilder` using the `WithLLamaSharpDefaults()` extension method as shown below.

-* Code examples on this page are available on GitHub as standalone .NET projects: https://github.com/swharden/Local-LLM-csharp
+* Examples on this page are available as standalone .NET projects: https://github.com/swharden/Local-LLM-csharp

 ## AI Chat